ice-csic-astroexotic/ML-Poppyns/docs/tutorials/simulator_tutorial.md

 ## Dynamical evolution

-If we instead want to perform the dynamical evolution only, we run the following script:
+If we instead want to perform the dynamical evolution only, we run the following command:
 ```
 python pypopsyn/simulator/simulate_population_dyn.py --save_dir output/sim_dyn
 ```